Welcome to the Long Ashton Surgery Website

 'Would you recommend our Practice to your friends and family?'
 You will also be given the opportunity to leave some comments about the response.

-There will be forms at our reception for completion or you can access the survey online by clicking on the link below.
+There will be forms at our reception for completion.

 Alternatively, if you wish to leave more detailed feedback please fill in our own patient survey or leave some feedback on our contact page.